What is Hoarseness?

 What Are The Causes Of Hoarseness?

 Acute Laryngitis: There are many causes of hoarseness.
-Fortunately, most are not serious and tend to go away in a short period of time.
+Fortunately, most are not serious and tend to go away in a short time.
 The most common cause is acute laryngitis, which usually occurs due to swelling from a common cold, upper respiratory tract viral infection, or irritation caused by excessive voice use such as screaming at a sporting event or rock concert.

 Gastroesophageal Reflux: A common cause of hoarseness is gastro-esophageal reflux when stomach acid comes up the swallowing tube (esophagus) and irritates the vocal cords.
 Many patients with reflux-related changes of voice do not have symptoms of heartburn.
 Usually, the voice is worse in the morning and improves during the day.
 These people may have a sensation of a lump in their throat, mucus sticking in their throat or an excessive desire to clear their throat.
 It is very important to realize that this condition is usually seen in the absence of any other symptoms, although patients are almost always surprised to realize that their stomach contents can cause such trouble with their voice and throat.
 Many of these patients can be helped with subtle behavioral or lifetime changes.